 John 15:26-27 But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me: And ye also shall bear witness, because ye have been with me from the beginning.

-Our teacher ultimately is the Holy Spirit that Christ sent to us.
+Our teacher ultimately is the Holy Spirit that Yahshua sent to us.

 Once we have the infilling of His Spirit we can know the truth and share it with others.
 Would God have Spirit-filled women remain silent in the Church?
 It is the same Holy spirit that instructs them also.

-Eph 1:17-18 That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him: The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints,
+Eph 1:17-18 That God our Lord Yahshua the Messiah, (who is) the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him: The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints (emphasis added).

 Does the above verse pertain only to men?
-Are all not taught by the Holy Spirit through Christ Jesus?
+Are all not taught by the Holy Spirit through Yahshua?

 Here are a few more verses to consider, in direct contradiction to the teaching that women remain silent in the Church.